 In a medium-sized bowl, combine the soy sauce, honey, garlic, sesame oil, ginger, and gochujang paste or Sriracha sauce.
 Place the pork chops in a shallow dish or container and pour the marinade over the pork chops.
 Turn to coat well and marinate in the fridge for at least 2 hours and up to overnight.

-Heat the olive oil in a large, heavy skillet (such as cast iron) over medium-high heat.
+Heat the olive oil in a large, heavy skillet (such as a cast iron pan) over medium-high heat.
 Remove the pork chops from the marinade, reserving the marinade, and place them in the pan.
 Cook for about 5 minutes until the bottom is browned with a nice crust, then turn the pork chops and cook for another 5 minutes, until the bottom is also nicely browned, but the chops are still a bit pink inside.
 Pour the remaining marinade into the pan and bring to a simmer, cooking until the chops are just cooked, with an internal temperature of 145 F (use an instant-read thermometer).

 Serve the pork chops, whole or sliced, with the rice or mashed potatoes, spooning over a bit of the sauce from the pan.